lifaon74/observables/examples/03-observable-observers-and-pipes.md

 **INFO:** Pipes should always be used when you need to pipe (transform, filter, whatever) data from an observable to another.

-Simple Pipes using only Observer and Observable (not an EventsObservable for example) may be created using the `create` function.
-Like this:
+If you plan to only use an Observer and Observable (not an EventsObservable for example), you may use the static `create` function instead:

 ```ts
 function filter<T>(filter: (value: T) => boolean): IPipe<IObserver<T>, IObservable<T>> {